Esophageal Cancer Clinical Trial

 Prior allogeneic stem cell or solid organ transplantation

-Treatment with a live, attenuated vaccine within 4 weeks prior to initiation of study treatment, or anticipation of need for such a vaccine during the course of the study or within 5 months after the last dose of atezolizumab
+Treatment with a live, attenuated vaccine within 4 weeks prior to initiation of study treatment, or anticipation of need for such a vaccine during study treatment, within 90 days after the final dose of tiragolumab, or within 5 months after the final dose of atezolizumab

 Treatment with investigational therapy within 28 days prior to initiation of study treatment